SAFETY AND BELIEFS

 How Animals Do It

-If we want safety, reassurance, peace, and a feeling of wholeness and wholesomeness, without any further complication – then we need to learn how animals do it.
+If we want safety or reassurance, peace and a feeling of wholeness and wholesomeness – without any further complication – then we need to learn how animals do it.

-There's no question about what to do next, there's no going round and round in cricles, reasserting the same old ideas, reconfirming our identity and purpose, our beliefs, our comfort zone, our box.
+There's no question about what to do next, there's no going round and round in cricles, reasserting the same old ideas and worries, reconfirming our identity and purpose, our beliefs, our comfort zone, our box.

 Animals fear for their mortal safety, as we should for our psychological safety.